Send the link below via email or IMCopy

 In order to ratify the amendment to the Constitution, it requires approval by 3/4s of the state legislatures or by approval of state conventions in 3/4s of the states.

 Once the draft of the new Constitution was complete, copies were sent to all of the states for their consideration.
-Each state's legislature was required to vote for ratification of the new Constitution.
+Each state convened a ratification convention to consider the new constitution.

-According to Article VII, the new Constitution would go into effect once nine states' legislatures approved the Constitution.
+According to Article VII, the new Constitution would go into effect once nine state conventions approved the Constitution.

 was the first state to ratify new Constitution on December 7, 1787.
 The ninth state needed to implement the Constitution was